titon/framework/docs/en/packages/event/emitting.md

 $emitter->emitMany(['foo', 'bar'], $params);
 ```

-When using this approach, each unique key will create a new `Event` object, but any params will be shared.
+When using this approach, each unique key will create a new `Event` object, but any arguments will be shared.

-The response will also be a mapping of `Event` objects by unique key, instead of a single object.
+The response of this method will be a mapping of `Event` objects by unique key, instead of a single object.

 ### Wildcard Events ###